mbelfrom/group-project-mag/README.md

 ## Questions/Contact
-Please contact us with any questions at...
+Please contact us with any questions at annalisa.bauer1@gmail.com, Mibelfrom@gmail.com, giselleborbolla@yahoo.com.
-Our recipe generator app can be found hosted at...
+Our recipe generator app can be found hosted at https://mbelfrom.github.io/group-project-mag/